Azerbaijan travel guide

 Entry Requirements :

-US nationals require a valid passport and a visa.
+US nationals require a valid passport and a visa which should be obtained before departure at https://evisa.gov.az/en/

-UK nationals require a valid passport and a visa.
+UK nationals require a valid passport and a visa which should be obtained before departure at https://evisa.gov.az/en/

-Canadians require a valid passport and a visa.
+Canadians require a valid passport and a visa which should be obtained before departure at https://evisa.gov.az/en/

-Australians require a valid passport and a visa.
+Australians require a valid passport and a visa which should be obtained before departure at https://evisa.gov.az/en/

-South Africans require a valid passport and a visa.
+South Africans US nationals require a valid passport and a visa which should be obtained before departure at https://evisa.gov.az/en/

-Irish nationals require a valid passport and a visa.
+Irish nationals require a valid passport and a visa which should be obtained before departure at https://evisa.gov.az/en/

-New Zealand nationals require a valid passport and a visa.
+New Zealand nationals require a valid passport and a visa which should be obtained before departure at https://evisa.gov.az/en/

 Passport/Visa Note :

 A valid passport and a visa are required for travel to Azerbaijan.
 Visas are only available on arrival if the passport holder also has an official invitation letter from Azerbaijan.
-Visas are only valid for the cities listed in the visa.
+E-visas can be obtained before departure.
+Passengers visiting relatives must register with local police.
+If staying at a hotel, the hotel staff will do this for the visitor.
 It is recommended that passports be valid for six months after departure from any holiday destination.

 Travel Health :